-2. Mash fruit vinegar pulp, and strain through cheesecloth or muslin; or extract juice by pressing or squeezing with hands until the pulp feels dry-ish..
+2. Mash fruit-vinegar pulp, and strain through sieve, cheesecloth or muslin; or extract juice by pressing or squeezing with hands until the pulp feels dry-ish..
 Add honey and blend well.
 Bottle in dark sterilized glass jars with non-metal lids.
 Label contents in bottle; keep out of reach of children.
 I sterilize and use the quart size ACV bottles and store in a dark cupboard.

 3. Store in a cool, dark place.
 Use within 1 year.

 Elderberry Oxymel If you appreciate the flavor and health benefits of honey and apple cider vinegar, consider both shrub tonics and oxymels, another vinegar sipping drink that uses herbs instead of fruit.
 See Mountain Rose Herbs http://mountainroseblog.com/herbal-oxymels-methods/ for an oxymel recipe for – "from the Latin oxymeli meaning 'acid and honey' has been made and used in many ways throughout the ages and it’s a recipe that can be adapted to suit your health and herbal needs." -- Mountain Rose Herbs

 Liz Wiley's Elderberry Syrup 2 Quarts of fresh or frozen elderberries 1/4 oz. freshly grated organic ginger, or 2 Tbsp. dried 1/2 tsp. organic cloves 1 tsp. organic cinnamon Raw organic honey to taste